The New Batman Adventures: Production

 Tim Drake was introduced as the new Robin in the episode "Sins of the Father".
 However, Dini remarked that "the Tim Drake origin in the comics as written now didn't work for us with him having a father and living so close to Wayne Manor.
 It seemed to work fine in the comics, but we needed our own little family unit of Batman, Robin, Batgirl and occasionally Nightwing – and Alfred of course".
-For these reasons, the production team came up with their own origin for Tim Drake, though they later realized this new origin was extremely similar to Jason Todd's.
+For these reasons, the production team came up with their own origin for Tim Drake, though they later realized this new origin was extremely similar to Jason Todd.
 Dini and Timm later revealed that the new Robin was always intended to have Jason's origin story and characteristics of both Jason and Tim.
 The decision to implement some of Todd's characteristics on Drake came up after Timm and Dini decided to not adapt the violent "Batman: A Death in the Family" comic book storyline for the show.
 Batman made a new suit which is similar to the first one worn by Dick Grayson and identical to Tim Drake's original Robin costume from the comics, but the color scheme was simplified to red, black and yellow, eliminating green entirely.
 The costume retained the familiar red short-sleeved shirt, as well as the black cape with yellow inner lining.
 New elements included black sleeves, gloves, trunks and boots with red leggings.
 The familiar domino mask had also changed, giving the new Robin a more wide-eyed, innocent look.
-The color scheme would later appear as Tim Drake's Robin costume in the post-Infinite Crisis comics, while the original costume worn by Dick Grayson was seen in the flashback sequence of "Old Wounds" and in Barbara's nightmare sequence of "Over the Edge" where it is seen in the costume display before it gets destroyed by the Gotham Police.
+The color scheme would later appear as Tim Drake's Robin costume in the post-Infinite Crisis comics, while the original costume worn by Dick Grayson was seen in the episodes "Old Wounds" and "Over the Edge".

 Dick Grayson, having abandoned his Robin persona as a result of a falling out with Batman, adopted the identity of Nightwing.
 Grayson's build became sleeker, with broader shoulders, showcasing his emergence as a mature hero in his own right.
 The short spiky hair that Grayson wore as Robin had grown longer, styled to flow down the back of the neck.
 In his civilian guise, he wore it in a ponytail.
 As Nightwing, he wore a V-shaped mask and an all-black unitard with light blue hawk emblem that borrowed some elements of the comics version from the 1990s.
 The costume also featured collapsible wings under the arms that allowed Nightwing to glide for short distances.